tvsnarayana/AzureDevTestDeploy/readme.md

     $ docker exec dev bash -ci script/dev_asp.sh
     $ docker exec dev bash -ci script/dev_java.sh

---- FIXME: make the watcher file work (see below para)

-The development container will watch for changes in your configuration files and rebuild/restart development versions of your application containers whenever necessary.
-See the readme.md file for more information.

 ## A Note on Debugging ##